Percocet: Effects and Risk of Addiction

 Percocet and Respiratory Depression

 A major concern for Percocet and other opioids is their effect on your breathing.
 Respiratory depression is perhaps the most feared side effect of Percocet and other opioids.
-Your body and brain are in a feedback loop where your body signals your brain to breathe and your brain triggers your body’s breathing.
 Opioids affect the brain in such a way that your brain is not stimulated to breathe the way it normally is.
-This reduction in the drive to breathe can lead to very slow or shallow breathing, and in cases of overdoses, cessation of breathing.1
+This reduction in the drive to breathe can lead to very slow or shallow breathing, and in cases of overdoses, cessation of breathing.

-When you breathe slower, the carbon dioxide you normally exhale accumulates, which can exacerbate sedation caused by Percocet.
-For this reason, people with breathing problems, including asthma and chronic sleep apnea, should avoid Percocet or speak to their provider about safe dosing.1
+When you breathe more slowly, the carbon dioxide you normally exhale accumulates, which can exacerbate sedation caused by Percocet.
+For this reason, people with breathing problems, including asthma and chronic sleep apnea, should avoid Percocet or speak to their provider about safe dosing.

 Percocet and Reproduction